-Anyway this salad, well let’s call it the “cousin” of the German Potato salad.
-It is just a simple noodle version.
-It is very simple to make and has this tangy dressing with the bacon just make this salad pop with flavor.
+Anyway, this German salad recipe is like the “cousin” of the German Potato salad.
+It is just an easy noodle salad recipes.
+This German noodle dish has this tangy dressing with the bacon just make this salad pop with flavor.
 It is perfect as a side to a pork roast, or you can be like me and just eat it all by itself as the main entrée.

 - 2 cups wide egg noodles

 - 1 tablespoon sugar